 Why these two specifically?
-It’s obvious when you think about it.
-If you are past the beginner stage, you already know enough grammar to understand most texts as long as you know the words.
+First of all, if you are past the beginner stage, you already know enough grammar to understand most texts as long as you know the words.
 That means you mostly have to learn new words to understand any text.
-Thousands of new words.
-To understand when someone talks to you, you need one skill more – understanding the style of spoken language (which is different to written) and doing it in real time.
-This requires lots and lots of listening to natural language, but not any natural language, you need comprehensible input, you need to understand what’s being said.
+And not just a few, but thousands!

-- First, just listen.
+- First, just listen, once or twice.
 Try to focus and understand as much as possible.
-Maybe listen twice, since you’ll understand more the second time for sure.

 - Then, read the transcript.
-Translate words you don’t know, until you can read and understand all or most of it.
-Pick 5-10 of the most useful words, and save them somewhere to practice later, and make sure to use the full phrase.
+Translate words you don’t know, until you can read and understand it.
+It’s much easier to pick up new words when reading.

 - Now, listen again.
 You will understand much more this time.
-Try to hear the words that you didn’t pick up the first time and understand how they are used.
-If you can’t understand some part, pause and rewind on difficult parts.
+Try to hear the words that you didn’t pick up the first time.
+Maybe pause and rewind on difficult parts.
 Maybe read and listen at the same time.
 Do this until you can follow what’s being said (Note that there’s a difference between following along, and understanding all the words.
 You don’t have to understand every single word, that’s not the point!).

-Just know that the texts are transcripts of natural spoken language.
-This means that they contain filler words, informal spellings and sentence structures, even some mistakes.
-Exactly as it is in any spoken language!
+Just know that most texts are transcripts of natural spoken language.
+This means that they contain filler words, informal language, even some mistakes.
+Just as in any natural spoken language!

 I hope you found some useful information in this article.
-Feel free to let me know in the comments how you use podcasts, or other resources, for learning languages!
+Feel free to let me know in the comments how you use podcasts for language learning!